Make your mark in chalk.

 The program was coordinated by Clauda Paraschiv of Studioful Design.

-Photography by Katy Rogers
+Photography by Katy Rogers and Matt Frank.

 To complement the chalk art drawings created by the Chelsea community, several local artists have been given stipends to create public chalk drawings.